 Tell your child that although mastery of interviews and a firm handshake are both important elements in getting a job, it will be difficult to get opportunities to demonstrate these skills if one does not have a strong resume.
-Work together with your child to draft a compelling and professional resume to use and update as he or she advances in life and career.
+Work together with your child to draft a compelling and professional resume to use and update as he or she advances in life and career (see page 16 for a sample resume).